 Rule 1.15(a), and caused the balance in Account 2313 to fall below the amount then belonging to

 William Demmon on October 23, 2019 for his own personal or business purposes.
-Respondent in the State of Illinois on May 12, 1989.
-Respondent is admitted to practice in the Northern and
+Respondent status.
+Respondent is not licensed to practice in any administrative agency.

 PROFESSIONAL BACKGROUND